"What type of confrontation was it?" Uro asked quietly, his eyes searching Lorian's face.

 Her shout split the air.
 "Everyone, wake up!
 Get dressed and leave your house now!"
 The command carried the weight of authority, magic wrapped around every word, compelling obedience.

-The response was immediate and desperate.
-Doors burst open all along the street as townsfolk poured out, footsteps pounding the ground in a frantic, uneven chorus.
+The response was quick and frantic.
+Doors flung open all along the street as townsfolk poured out, their footsteps pounding the earth in a desperate, uneven rhythm.
 The bartender from Yasoy Bella flung open his door, yelling for patrons to move, and a dozen people spilled out after him, faces pale, eyes wide, some still clutching mugs or napkins.
 The café owner stumbled into the sunlight, hastily tugging on a tunic, looking as if he'd just been snatched from sleep.

 'Two minutes have passed.
 That means six minutes left before it all blows,' Lorian thought before glancing at Selene with a nod.